samarthya-gupta1/sample-blueprints-samCopy/sample-redis-blueprint/README.md

 # sample-redis-blueprint

-Example 1: redis with persistence storage, metrics enabled, resource limit for cpu and memory
+Example 1: redis-cluster with persistence storage, metrics enabled, resource limit for cpu and memory

 ```